MayokunAmao/.github.io/README.md

 **Data Analysis Using SQL:**

-o	Executed a series of SQL queries to answer specific business questions, including:
+Executed a series of SQL queries to answer specific business questions, including:

 o	Total number of cars in the database.